 Obviously, the condition of these contacts determines how well the reed vibrates.
 Since they are also switching the comparitively high transformer current, their rate of wear can be higher than if the coil had its own switching contact handling only a couple of hundred milliamps.
 If the contacts in this kind of vibrator are out of adjustment, damaged, or dirty, the vibrator will run erratically, if it starts at all.

-As mentioned elsewhere, over a period of disuse an insulating film builds up on the contacts.
+As mentioned elsewhere, over a period of disuse tungsten oxide and/or an insulating film builds up on the contacts.
+The insulating film appears to be a by product of the rubber acoustic insulation decomposing.
 The usual result is that most Ferrocart (and other shunt drive) vibrators fail to start in recently acquired vintage equipment.
 As the contacts are normally open, it's easy for oxide or film to build up.
 In the series drive vibrator, the driving contact is normally closed and uses non tarnishing silver contacts - which it can do because of the driving coil's low current.
+However, once the vibrator is put into service and not left for years in between uses, the starting will be reliable again.

 Contact cleaning the electronic way.